Take Control of the Privacy and Security

 Hardware keys

-The second option for extra security is a hardware security key.
-These physical devices hold an encrypted private key used for authentication and are one of the most secure forms of 2FA because they require physical possession to complete the login process.
+The second option is a physical hardware security key.
+These devices hold an encrypted private key used purely for authentication, and they’re one of the strongest forms of 2FA precisely because logging in requires physically having the thing in hand.

-Hardware keys are secure due to physical presence and phishing resistance.
-Yubico’s YubiKeys, for example, use a security standard that blocks phishing attempts and don’t require batteries or charging.
+Hardware keys earn their security from two properties: physical presence and phishing resistance.
+Yubico’s YubiKeys, for instance, use a standard that blocks phishing attempts outright, and they need no battery or charging to work.

 YubiKeys